 - find many more books to read if you want to know more about play.

 You will see children playing at home, school, church, outside in the yard, at the store, in their room, and in the park.
 Start now to watch children play.

-Play is important because it helps children grow strong
+Play is important because it helps children grow strong and healthy.

 When children run, jump, roll, throw, catch, or swing they are building muscles.
 They burn energy that makes them tired and hungry.
 Physical play improves strength, endurance, and balance.
 Body coordination improves when children play in physical ways.
 Physical play helps